 This course presents the biophysics, functional properties and regulation of excitable cells, skeletal muscle, autonomic nervous system and cardiovascular systems.
 A discussion of the electrical and mechanical activity of the heart, circulatory fluid dynamics, control of peripheral vascular tone, and neurohumoral control of blood pressure will be included in the cardiovascular section of the course.
 Small group case discussions facilitate the development of critical thinking and problem-solving skills as the students use basic physiologic concepts to understand the pathogenesis of signs and symptoms in clinical case studies.

 This module introduces psychopathology with descriptive, dynamic, and behavioral analyses of typical psychiatric syndromes.
 Emphasis is on etiology, diagnosis, and treatment.
-The use of the DSM-IV-TR as the major diagnostic reference is presented.
+The use of the Diagnostic and Statistical Manual of Mental Disorders as the major diagnostic reference is presented.

 Working on hospital wards and outpatient clinics, the student experiences direct patient contact under the supervision of attending psychiatrists.
 This experience integrates previous learning with the clinical experiences.
 A series of didactics including lectures and demonstrations facilitate this process.

 SURG 1702, 1802